aaOpenSource/PingHost/README.md

 - [ ] Auto detect all platforms as part of Galaxy
 - [ ] Auto detect all DI nodes (PLCs)

+## Platform Compatibility

+Object built in System Platform 2014.
+Can back-port manually if you take out the [Try/Catch block](https://github.com/aaOpenSource/PingHost/blob/master/export/Scripts/PingHosts.xml#L49).
+However, will need to capture exception when a hostname can't be resolved.
+I noticed that Ping.Send(host, timeout) just throws an exception when it can't resolve host.

 ## Setup Instructions

 1. Set some good defaults in the Cfg UDAs